Chart Color Schemes

 Braddon lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Braddon's population is estimated at around 7,273 as of Nov 2025.
-This reflects an increase of 890 people (13.9%) since the 2021 Census, which reported a population of 6,383 people.
-The change was inferred from the resident population of 7,272 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 97 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,158 persons per square kilometer, placing Braddon in the top 10% of national locations assessed by AreaSearch.
-Braddon's growth of 13.9% since the 2021 census exceeded the state's growth rate of 5.9%.
-Population growth for the suburb was primarily driven by overseas migration contributing approximately 54.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Braddon's estimated population as of Nov 2025 is around 7,273.
+This reflects an increase of 890 people (13.9%) since the 2021 Census which reported a population of 6,383.
+The change was inferred from AreaSearch estimating the resident population at 7,272 following examination of the latest ERP data release by the ABS in June 2024 and an additional 97 validated new addresses since the Census date.
+This level of population equates to a density ratio of 5,158 persons per square kilometer, placing Braddon (SA2) in the top 10% of national locations assessed by AreaSearch.
+The area's 13.9% growth since the 2021 Census exceeded the state's 6.4%.
+Population growth was primarily driven by overseas migration contributing approximately 54.0% of overall population gains, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
 For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, using 2022 as a base, are adopted.
-Population projections indicate exceptional growth for Braddon over the period to 2041, with the suburb expected to increase by 3,345 persons, reflecting a gain of 46.0% in total over the 17 years.
+Looking ahead, exceptional growth is predicted for Braddon (SA2), placing it in the top 10 percent of Australian statistical areas over the period to 2041.
+The area is expected to increase by 3,345 persons by then, reflecting a gain of 46.0% in total over the 17 years.

 Frequently Asked Questions - Population